je-suis-tm/graph-theory/Portfolio Optimization project/README.md

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/Portfolio%20Optimization%20project/preview/outta%20sample%20mean%20variance.png)

-But If you think I am pitching the application of graph theory to portfolio optimization, you are wrong.
+But if you think I am pitching the application of graph theory to portfolio optimization, you are wrong.
 I'd love to point out, it's always a good idea to try equal weight first.
 It is one of the few simple yet effective strategies.